wuzhongyi1105/caddy-sample/README.md

 ```

-Here, `/root/.caddy` is the location *inside* the container where caddy will save certificates.
+Here, `/root/.caddy` is the location *inside* the container where Caddy will save certificates.

-Additionally, you can use an *environment variable* to define the exact location caddy should save generated certificates:
+Additionally, you can use an *environment variable* to define the exact location Caddy should save generated certificates:

 ```sh
 $ docker run -d \